RealYusufIsmail/Computer-science-MS-answers-aslevel/README.md

   - Blackbox Use to test the functionality without knowledge of the inner workings
   - Whitebox Test the algorithms to ensure they do what they were designed to.
 Does not test functionality
   - Alpha Internal testing by the programmers before showing to end-user
   - Beta Testing by a third party/end users to ensure it meets requirements and is functional.
 Helps test usability.

+- **AO2:**
+  - Discussion of how each strategy would be used in the program
+  - She should use alpha testing during the creation to check the processes she is creating.
+  - She should use black box testing to make sure the program produces the expected outputs i.e. entering the height, width and depth of a room and it producing these exact dimensions
+  - She should use white box testing to make sure the algorithms work, e.g. entering the dimensions of a piece of furniture and then an algorithm calculating if it will fit
+  - She should use acceptance testing by showing the software to the end user and walking them through the use of the software to prove it meets all the requirements

 ## Bubble sorts:

 - **Knowledge and Understanding:**